-Outdoor activities include pedestrians walking, and dining at the restaurant.
+Outdoor activities include pedestrians walking.

 The proposed development will generate waste and a SWPPP report will be in place for the site during construction.
 Waste management and Hazardous Waste Management procedures and precautions will be implemented per the SWPPP report.
 The site will generate wastes such as AC, PCC rubble, sediment, fill material, aggregate base, etc.